tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/高级功能/发送自定义消息_intl_en.md

 ## Overview

 The TRTC SDK provides the ability to send custom messages.
-With this feature, any user can broadcast their own custom messages to other users in the same video room.
+With this feature, any user whose role is an anchor can broadcast their own custom messages to other users in the same video room.

 ## Supported Platforms